-The University of Nebraska State Museum in Lincoln offers archaeological and paleontological exhibits and programs for children and adults.
-For more information, call 402-472-2642, or visit its Web site at: www.museum.unl.edu/museum_info/index.html.
+University of Nebraska State Museum in Lincoln offers archaeological and paleontological exhibits and programs for children and adults.
+One of their special events, Sunday with a Scientist, occurs monthly throughout the year and is an opportunity for both kids and adults to learn about subjects such as paleontological sites, solar energy, and interesting animals.
+For more information, call 402-472-2642, or visit its website at: www.museum.unl.edu/museum_info/index.html.

-The Leary site was an archaeological site first discovered by William Clark.
+The Leary Site was an archaeological site first discovered by William Clark.
 Although the site is not open to the public, its artifacts can be viewed online.
-For more information, visit its Web site at: www.cr.nps.gov/nr/travel/lewisandclark/lea.htm.
+For more information, visit its website: www.cr.nps.gov/nr/travel/lewisandclark/lea.htm.